 Willicombe Park is just a short distance from Royal Tunbridge Wells, an elegant town that has remained popular since its Georgian heyday.
 It offers high-class shopping and numerous restaurants, along with convenient transport links to London.

-The Assembly Halls Theatre is also a popular destination in the town, hosting a number of popular events including music, comedy, dance and drama and the annual pantomime.
+The Assembly Halls Theatre is also a popular destination in the town, hosting a number of events including music, comedy, dance and drama and the annual pantomime.

 For those that wish to escape the hustle and bustle of the town centre, Knole in Sevenoaks is a magnificent 600-year-old estate that spans 1,000-acres and is Kent’s last medieval deer park.
 Originally built as an archbishop’s palace, Knole passed through royalty to the Sackville family who still live there today.
 Explore grand courtyards, the tranquil Orangery and winding paths in the parkland.